skienzmatishun/rippreport/content/p/writ-of-mandamus-update/index.md

 summary: Ethics Director Tom Albritton improperly siphoned private trust funds to line his family pockets and benefit judicial allies.
 Formal court filings and bank records reveal over a hundred thousand dollars in illicit tuition payouts and suspicious fees.
-This bombshell case exposes the rot hiding behind Alabama ethics enforcement.
+This case exposes the rot hiding behind Alabama ethics enforcement.
 ---
 The Ripp Report is a consumer organization first.
 We also maintain a blog site, Facebook pages and a Podcast production.
 The Ripp Report is a not for profit.
 We expose political corruption and file appropriate complaints.